openedx/docs.openedx.org/source/educators/how-tos/communication/administer_discussions.rst

 ****************************************************

-To find out more about a specific discussion participant, you can view that learner's edX profile from their linked username on discussion posts.
+To find out more about a specific discussion participant, you can view that learner's Open edX profile from their linked username on discussion posts.

 To access a learner's profile from a discussion post that they contributed, follow these steps.